Micronutrient powders (MNP)

-Do MNP programs currently monitor side effects?
+Do MNP programmes currently monitor side-effects?

-Countries initiating and implementing MNP programs are encouraged to have monitoring systems in place which track all program indicators including information on MNP provision, coverage, adherence and side effects.
+Reaching more than 10 million children aged 6-59 months, a total of 65 countries are implementing MNP programs.1 These countries initiating and implementing MNP programs are encouraged to have monitoring systems in place which track all program indicators including information on MNP provision, coverage, adherence, and side effects.
 Apart from some reporting of expected, self-perceived side effects, which include stool darkening, mild constipation and diarrhea, no other adverse, or severe, side effects have been reported by these programs.

 Thalassemia and iron metabolism are closely linked.
 Iron deficiency and mild forms of thalassemia (e.g., thalassemia trait) are often confused.
 Both are associated with mild to moderate anemia and microcytosis (small red cells).
 At the other end of the spectrum, severe forms of thalassemia frequently produce iron overload.
 Excess iron accumulates due to a combination of enhanced iron absorption, repeated blood transfusions or both.
 People with thalassemia trait (thalassemia minor) are not at greater risk of complications from iron in the diet than anyone else in the general population.
 In the absence of concomitant iron deficiency, iron supplementation will neither correct nor improve anemia due to thalassemia.
 For people with both iron deficiency and thalassemia, iron replacement will lessen the severity of the anemia until the iron deficiency is corrected.
 The blood count will then level off and no further improvement will occur.

-Can MNP be used in emergency rations?
+Can MNPs be used in emergency rations?